Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 • Drums: LAB is primarily packaged in strong, corrosion-resistant drums made of materials like polyethylene or lined steel.
 These drums typically have a capacity of around 55 gallons (208 liters).

-• Intermediate Bulk Containers (IBCs): For larger volumes, LAB may be transported in IBCs (Intermediate Bulk Containers).
-These are rigid containers with a capacity ranging from 265 gallons (1000 liters) to 800 gallons (3000 liters) and are often placed on pallets for easier transport.
+• Intermediate Bulk Containers (IBCs): In larger volumes, LAB may be shipped in IBCs, otherwise called Intermediate Bulk Containers.
+These are rigid containers whose capacity ranges from 265 gallons up to 800 gallons, and they are very often placed on pallets for easier transportation.

 read about LABSA(CLICK)